 However, for the salaried individual who gets paid directly into their account via an employer, this likely won’t pose too much of a problem, especially if your main purchases are either online or using your card.

-Verdict: Revolut is not a current account for those who like to use a lot a cash.
+Verdict: Revolut is not a current account for those who like to use a lot of cash.

 Customer service